d-cat-support/fusion-platform-python-sdk/README.md

 # Create a template process from the service.
 process = organisation.new_process(name='Example', service=service)

-# Configure the process to use Glasgow as the region of interest.
+# Configure the process to use Glasgow as the region.
 process.update(input_number=1, data=glasgow)

 # Create the process, which will validate its options and inputs.